Robert F. Kennedy Jr.: Early life and education

 Robert Francis Kennedy Jr. was born at Georgetown University Hospital in Washington, D.C., on January 17, 1954.
-He is the third of eleven children of senator and U.S. attorney general Robert F. Kennedy and Ethel Skakel.
+He is the third of eleven children of senator and US attorney general Robert F. Kennedy and Ethel Skakel.
 He is a nephew of President John F. Kennedy and Senator Ted Kennedy.

 Kennedy was raised at the Kennedy Compound in Hyannis Port, Massachusetts, and at Hickory Hill, the family estate in McLean, Virginia.
-In June 1972, Kennedy graduated from the Palfrey Street School, a day school in Watertown, Massachusetts.
+In June 1972, he graduated from the Palfrey Street School, a day school in Watertown, Massachusetts.
 While attending Palfrey, he lived with a surrogate family at a farmhouse in Cambridge, Massachusetts.
 Kennedy continued his education at Harvard University, graduating in 1976 with a Bachelor of Arts in American history and literature.
 With his former roommate Peter W. Kaplan, he did thesis research in Alabama.
 He earned a Juris Doctor degree from the University of Virginia School of Law in 1982 and a Master of Laws from Pace University in 1987.

 He was nine years old when John F. Kennedy was assassinated in 1963, and 14 when his father was assassinated while running for president in 1968.
 Kennedy learned of his father's shooting while at Georgetown Preparatory School.
 A few hours later, he flew to Los Angeles on Vice President Hubert Humphrey's plane, along with his older siblings, Kathleen and Joseph.
 He was with his father when he died.
 Kennedy was a pallbearer at his father's funeral, where he spoke and read excerpts from his father's speeches at the mass commemorating his death at Arlington National Cemetery.

 After his father's death, Kennedy struggled with drug abuse, which led to his arrest in Barnstable, Massachusetts, for cannabis possession at age 16, and his expulsion from two boarding schools: Millbrook and Pomfret.
 During this time, some in the Kennedy family regarded him as the "ringleader" of a pack of spoiled, rich kids who called themselves the "Hyannis Port Terrors", engaging in vandalism, theft, and drug use.
 His first cousin Caroline Kennedy later blamed Kennedy for leading other members of their family "down the path of drug addiction", calling him a "predator".
 At Harvard, Kennedy continued to use heroin and cocaine, often with his brother David, earning a reputation that has been described as a "pied piper" and "drug dealer".

 In 1972, Kennedy and Roger Ailes made a film about wildlife and conservation in Kenya.
-Kennedy's book on Frank W. Johnson, Jr., a federal judge who led racial desegregation in Alabama, was published in 1978.
+Kennedy's book on Frank Minis Johnson, a federal judge who led racial desegregation in Alabama, was published in 1978.

-Legal career
+Career

 Manhattan DA's office

 In 1982, Kennedy was sworn in as an assistant district attorney for Manhattan.
 After failing the New York bar exam, he resigned in July 1983.